-Like many Nebraska towns, Kimball began as a “hell on wheels” railroad construction camp.
-Running west from Omaha, the Union Pacific tracks reached the area in 1867.
-Because of large herds of antelope in the area, the railroad called the new station Antelope.
-When a village sprang up nearby, it was known as Antelopeville.
-In 1885, the growing settlement was renamed in honor of railroad executive Thomas Kimball.
+Kimball began as a railroad construction camp.
+Because of large herds of pronghorn in the area, the railroad called the new station Antelope, and the new village, Antelopeville.
+In 1885, the growing settlement was renamed for railroad executive Thomas Kimball.

 For more information on Kimball, contact the Kimball/Banner County Chamber of Commerce on (308) 235-3782 or visit www.ci.kimball.ne.us.